Modern Platform Features

 Data Quality Prerequisites

-Einstein models are only as good as the data they are trained on.
+Einstein models are only as good as their training data.
 Before recommending Einstein features, validate that the customer has sufficient historical data (typically 6-12 months minimum), consistent data entry practices, and clean data.
 Without these prerequisites, Einstein will produce unreliable predictions.

 - Einstein features consume additional API calls and storage